Asieh Amini: Activism

-After this experience Amini founded the 'Stop Stoning Forever Campaign'.
-She fights to have to practice of stoning stopped, researches cases of women who have been sentenced to death by stoning and shares their stories with the public.
-After the re-election of Mahmoud Ahmadinejad in 2009 the situation of humans rights activists became dangerous in Iran.
-Amini's phone calls were wiretapped, her e-mail messaged were surveilled.
+After this experience, Amini founded the 'Stop Stoning Forever Campaign'.
+She fights to have to practice of stoning stopped, researches cases of women who have been sentenced to death by stoning, and shares their stories with the public.
+After the re-election of Mahmoud Ahmadinejad in 2009 the situation of human rights activists became dangerous in Iran.
+Amini's phone calls were wiretapped, and her e-mail messages were surveilled.
 Four months after the re-election Amini went to exile in Norway.

-In Norway she continued to be a contributor to a newspaper.
+In Norway, she continued to be a contributor to a newspaper.
 She was also a guest writer in Trondheim City of Refuge from 2010 to 2012.

 Family

-At the newspaper Zan Amini met Javad Montazeri, a photographer who came from the Mazandaran region like her.
+At the newspaper Zan, Amini met Javad Montazeri, a photographer from the Mazandaran region like her.
 After eight months they decided to get married.
 After giving birth to her daughter Ava her husband encouraged her to continue to work.
 When she became pregnant for a second time, she tried to take medicine that would induce a miscarriage, which would make it possible to go to an emergency room in a hospital and have the fetus removed.
 This was necessary because abortion is illegal in Iran.
 However, the medicine didn't work and Amini thought that she had damaged the fetus irreparably.
 So she proceeded to have an illegal abortion with complications but was able to return to work afterwards.